mjakeman/anno-pdf/README.md

 To run the frontend cypress tests (locally), ensure both the backend server and frontend are running (following the instructions above in the [compilation](#compilation) section).
 Then, in a new terminal in the frontend directory - run `npm test`.
 When the cypress window opens, follow the setup prompts if any, then select End-to-End testing and Chrome as the browser.
 This will take you to the spec files, where you can select an End-to-End test to run.

-## Project Management
-The team decided on using Jira for project management, as it is a powerful and widely used issue tracker solution which the team is experienced with.
-This is used as our 'source of truth' for task allocations.

-The Jira instance can be found at https://pdfcollab.atlassian.net/.

-Access permission has been given to Andrew Meads.
-Please contact the team for any additional access to the Jira board.

-### Branch Strategy
-A branch has been created for each Jira ticket.
-The Jira workflow is set up to automatically update issue statuses when certain actions occur.
-For example, when opening a Pull Request, the issue will be moved to the 'In Review' status.

-Branch names should take the format of `PDF-<key>-optional-short-description-of-issue`.

-### Feature Freeze
-A feature freeze was instituted on the morning of the deliverable.
-All further work on Friday 12 May  focused on polish, robustness, and code quality.

-## Wiki, Meetings, and Communication

-Notion was used as our Wiki and Knowledge Base.
-All meeting minutes, architectural decisions, and supplementary documentation is recorded here.

-The Notion can be viewed through this link: [Team Notion Site Invitation](https://uncovered-aftershave-870.notion.site/SOFTENG-750-Anno-Team-Fearless-Foxes-8ea5b6d8044e467793413bf6cf217367).

-### Meetings
-The team had an 'official' meeting weekly and a shorter standup on a close-to-daily basis.
-Task allocations from meetings are recorded comprehensively on Jira.
-Where architectural decisions were made, mainly in the early weeks, these are recorded on Notion.

-### Slack
-A Slack workspace was created for asynchronous communication.
-The team used this for general discussion, requesting code reviews, and technical help.